3 Ways That Scleral Lenses Treat Dry Eyes

 For these reasons, scleral lenses can significantly enhance the quality of life for a chronic dry eye sufferer.
 Scleral lenses provide vision correction, shield the eyes from external irritants, and offer constant hydration to the eye.
 They also reduce pain, itchiness, and the need to routinely apply eye drops, all the while offering comfortable, sharp and clear vision all day long.

-If you struggle with dry eye syndrome and have been looking for a more effective treatment method than just eye drops and artificial tears, ask Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton about scleral lenses.
+If you struggle with dry eye syndrome and have been looking for a more effective treatment method than just eye drops and artificial tears, ask Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham about scleral lenses.
 Call Giddens Optometry to schedule your consultation and learn more ways these lenses can improve the quality of your life.

 Giddens Optometry serves patients in Georgetown, Limehouse, Acton, and Halton Hills, and throughout Ontario.